arajani1/Java-Projects/README.md

-Here is the functionality of each of files in this file:
+Here is the functionality of each of file in this folder:

 driver.java - sets up Selenium driver and runs test cases